Malwen/Civ6-Tileset/README.md

 WORK IN PROGRESS

-Tileset is based on HexaRealm, so it still uses some of its sprites at the moment

 For the best visual experience, it is recommended to use Civ 5 Icons mod - https://github.com/vegeta1k95/Civ-5-Icons FOR VANILLA and G&K